nwg/racket-wiki/Racket2.md

 * Change `integer?` to mean `exact-integer?`.

 * Get rid of the `arity-at-least` struct, and replace it with just an `arity` that abstracts over the whole arity thing -- always normalizing and includes keyword arity information.
+Also, make it possible to always use a procedure where an arity is expected.